sebmatecho/health_insurance/readme.md

 ## Model Understanding

-Being mindful that every model is an approximation of reality instead of the reality itself, it should be stated that most interpretations we can make out of a model, would apply to used model, rather than the target features true nature (George Box would say: every model is wrong, but ... ).
+Being mindful that every model is an approximation of reality instead of the reality itself, it should be stated that most interpretations we can make out of a model, would apply to the model only, rather than the target features true nature (George Box would say: every model is wrong, but ... ).
 Still, is of value to listen what good models have to say about data and the observed relations between features as such suggestions, when used with data expertise, lead to great empirical understanding of data (... some are useful).

 As a way to ease the interaction with the selected model while providing some intuition about the variables, the [`SHAP`](https://shap.readthedocs.io/en/latest/index.html) (SHapley Additive exPlanations) library was used.
 Such library is a great resource for further understanding the model's inner behaviour, opposing the black-box approach where users will are only left with a prediction with not much explanation.
 Such library computes [Shapley Values](https://en.wikipedia.org/wiki/Shapley_value) in a [Cooperative Game Theory](https://en.wikipedia.org/wiki/Cooperative_game_theory) framework to approximate the credit to be allocated to each feature.